Coffee capsules

 Minimizing emissions during cultivation is therefore an important task for anyone who wants to produce coffee properly - regardless of whether the coffee is sold in bulk or capsules.
 Less energy is required for brewing and the powder is handled with care: this is where capsule systems already play out their advantages to the full.
 But how can coffee producers ensure that the role of packaging becomes even smaller?

-It is important that recycling is right.
+It is important that recycling is done right.
 This has been solved exceptionally well in Germany: with the "Grüner Punkt" recycling system, every household can put its coffee capsules into the recycling system.
 Just like any other food packaging.
 This is ensured by the yellow bag, the yellow garbage can, and other recycling garbage cans.
 100 percent take-back is possible and has been for decades.

 This puts Germany ahead of the field in an international comparison.
 Other countries have some catching up to do.
 Their recycling systems are not quite as user-friendly.
 But even internationally, take-back capacities of over 80 percent are achieved.
 Where a good national system is lacking, it is more important for manufacturers themselves to lead the way.
 Like capsule pioneer Nespresso.
 They have been taking back used capsules in their boutiques from the very beginning.